MarioPasc/MarioPasc.github.io/content/_blog/esp32-temperature-module.md

 # Final Thoughts

-This year has been pretty stressful to me, as I have been lucky enough to work as a researcher for the first time in my life, and have known almost-real PhD-level suffering such as reviewer's deadlines, the constant urge to be working on something to publish, or the pursuit of excellence that has guided my life here in the first place.
+This year has been pretty stressful to me, as I have been lucky enough to work as a researcher for the first time in my life, and have known almost-real PhD-level suffering, such as reviewer's deadlines, the constant urge to be working on something to publish, or the pursuit of excellence that has guided my life here in the first place.
 I was really looking forward to taking a break this summer, and spend some time for myself.
 This project, which is remotely far from my research area, has been a breath of fresh air for me, since I had the opportunity to remember what it was to learn something new and simple, and get a good satisfaction after a week of debugging and developing.

 In the future, when I have a stable job and defined working hours, I intend to integrate all this knowledge that I'm getting from these little DIY projects to create a centralized intelligent assistant, that can send me weather alerts to my mobile phone, has a NAS server, etc.